davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 12-DEC-2016
 * AdditionalCoding_v006 begins to assess 3-play
 * AdditionalCoding_v006 vectorizes inner loop for N-play and assesses all games for n=1, 3
+* AdditionalCoding_v006 partially vectorizes outer loop for N-play and assesses all games for n=1, 3